-&lt;sup>3 www.animalhealthaustralia.com.au/programs/emergency-animal-diseasepreparedness/ausvetplan/resource-documents
+3 www.animalhealthaustralia.com.au/our-publications/ausvetplan-manuals-and-documents/

 3 Factors to be considered

 3.1 Introduction

 A variety of factors will affect the decision-making process and the disposal method(s) recommended (see Figure 3.1).
 The relative importance of each factor will depend on the local situation.
 The epidemiology of the disease may mean that some disposal methods are not appropriate.